The only person to lead LMU women's tennis program will transition out of the coaching role in 2015-16.

-Jamie Sanchez is in his 39th season as head coach of the Loyola Marymount women's tennis program.
-Sanchez, the program's only coach since its inception, began coaching the team in 1975 and posted a career record of 459-453 in 37 seasons.
+Jamie Sanchez completed his 40th season as head coach of the Loyola Marymount women's tennis program during the 2014-15 school year.
+Sanchez, the program's first coach, began coaching the team in 1975.

-In 2001, the Lions were represented in the Individual NCAA Playoffs with the doubles duo of Andrea Lord and Angelina Zdorovytska.
+In 2001, the Lions were represented in the Individual NCAA Division I National Championships with the doubles duo of Andrea Lord and Angelina Zdorovytska.
 In 2002, Sanchez guided the Lions to their first ever West Coast Conference Championship with a 4-2 win over Pepperdine.
-With the win, Sanchez and the Lions advanced to the NCAA playoffs as a team for the first time in program history.
+With the win, Sanchez and the Lions advanced to the NCAA Division I National Championships as a team for the first time in program history.
 He was named the West Coast Conference Coach of the Year for the second straight year in 2002, and in 2006 he earned his third WCC Coach of the Year honor.
 In his first 31 years at the helm of the Lions' program, Sanchez's teams never finished lower than fourth in the WCC.
 The Lions finished 12-14 and in second place after reaching the WCC Championship in 2006.

 In 2013, Sanchez guided the Lions to a sixth-place finish in the WCC.
 The Lions fell to Santa Clara in the second round of the WCC tournament.
 He led the team to its first national ranking since 2007 when the team entered the ITA rankings at No. 72 and eventually were ranked as high as No. 61.